Round-Trip: 1 km

 Location: Grand Portage, MN

-To visit The Witch Tree go to the Grand Portage National Monument Heritage Center in Grand Portage and ask for an escort to visit the Witch Tree.
+As a tourist, the best way to visit The Witch Tree go to the Grand Portage National Monument Heritage Center in Grand Portage to learn about the tree and the local people.